aburneka/MechaCar_Statistical_Analysi/README.md

 <img width="571" alt="PSI summary stats by lot " src="https://user-images.githubusercontent.com/79999761/130334907-e93a5846-baac-4310-8f00-959b74339e1e.png">

-Based on the summary data in image 3, we can conclude Lots 1 and 2 meet the design specification for the MechaCar suspension coils because the statistical variance of the data in those lots does not exceed 100 PSI.
+Based on the summary data in image 3, lots 1 and 2 appear to meet the design specification for the MechaCar suspension coils.
+This is because the statistical variance of the data in those lots does not exceed 100 PSI.
 Additionally, we can conclude manufacturing Lot 3 does not meet the design specifications as the statistical variance of 170 PSI for the lot exceeds the minimum variance of 100 PSI.

-T-Tests on Suspension Coils
+### T-Tests on Suspension Coils

 Total Lot
 Image 4: T-test for all manufacturing lots for all manufacturing lots